-While many VPN services have struggled to keep their service operating in China, apart from a minor issue here and there ExpressVPN has surpassed almost all the competition and their service continues to work well.
+While many VPNs have struggled to keep their service operating in China, apart from a minor issue here and there ExpressVPN has surpassed almost all the competition and their service continues to work well.

-Not only that but they also offered one of the most reliable connections too.
+Not only that but ExpressVPN also offered one of the most reliable connections too.

 When it comes to VPN use in China much depends on the network you're using, the political landscape at the time and even which way the wind is blowing.
-Our tests have proven that ExpressVPN outperforms most of the competition.
+Our internet speed test has proven that ExpressVPN outperforms most of the competition.